 Marie Forleo is a life coach, speaker, author, and host of her own YouTube channel She is known for creating and selling online courses, especially in regards to entrepreneurship.
 She became a thought leader because of her expertise in business coaching.

 One example of thought leadership content she's produced is this video on her YouTube channel:

 Here, she speaks on her expertise in content by discussing how to find fresh content ideas every week.
 She delivers three strategies her viewers can use to generate content ideas for their blog, podcast, or videos.

 5. Brian Dean

-An excellent example of his thought leadership content is this blog post.
-He uses long-form content that is educational and valuable to his audience, writing "21 Ways to Promote Your Blog (In 2019)."
+He uses long-form content that is educational and valuable to his audience, such as "17 Untapped Ways to Find New Content Ideas."

 6. Sallie L. Krawcheck